 Did you know that meditation has been studied to lower cortisol levels in the blood, potentially decreasing the risk of physical and psychiatric disorders that can occur as a result of high levels of stress?
 That’s right – sitting and clearing your mind for several minutes a day can make you as calm, cool, and collected as Anderson Cooper enjoying frozen yogurt.
 Are you aware that the intense focus on breathing, stretching, and improvement of flexibility incurred during a yoga session can boost immunity and prevent diseases?
 That’s right!
 Who needs health care coverage now?

 10. Focus on Self-Improvement

-What better way to say “f*** your bullshit” to your uninformed, backwards, “conservative” relatives than to lose 20 pounds, absolutely slay at work, and let your goddamn talents shine through, despite all odds?
-Not only will every rep at the gym be a healthy distraction from the abundance of deplorable garbage coming out of our failed democracy, but it will also serve as a testament to your own personal improval.
-Plus, with the extra cash you will be making by destroying the game at work, you will have more disposable income to donate to the ACLU!
+What better way to say “f*** your bullshit” to your uninformed, backward, “conservative” relatives than to lose 20 pounds, absolutely slay at work, and let your goddamn talents shine through, despite all odds?
+Not only will every rep at the gym be a healthy distraction from the abundance of deplorable garbage coming out of our failed democracy, but it will also serve as a testament to your own personal improvement.
+Plus, with the extra cash, you will be made by destroying the game at work, you will have more disposable income to donate to the ACLU!